fdcastel/cf-ddns/specification.md

 The script should suppress output unless running in verbose mode, which can be activated with `-v` or `--verbose`.

+All verbose outputs must be redirected to `stderr`.

 Upon validation of all arguments, the script execution should proceed as follows: